 #! interpreter [optional-arg]

-• The interpreted usually takes only one argument, so you cannot do something like #!/usr/bin/env node --harmony.
+#!pythonwill not work becausepythonis not a path name.
+Use full path like#!/usr/bin/env python. - The interpreter usually takes only one argument, so you cannot do something like

 Example